namruf32/namruf32.github.io/_posts/2023-02-13-news_volunteer.md

 ---
 **These first two positions are very important to the community.**

-**LCIA Treasurer**<br>
-Position will be open next year and will be voted at the September General Meeting this year.
-This is an important position to fill.
-It is best to be familiar with Quick Book.

 **Newsletter**<br>
 Looking for someone that enjoys graphic design and newsletter layout, is detail oriented, and is able to work on schedule.
 You can use any platform that you have available such as